jasongould02/Typing-Racer/README.md

 This program uses the Java Swing library to do graphics.

-Be sure to keep the dictionary.txt beside the .jar file when running.
+Be sure to keep the dictionary.txt in the same folder as the .jar file when running.

 ![gamepic](https://github.com/jasongould02/Typing-Racer/blob/master/type-racer-picture.jpg)